-Error Code Ranges Possible Causes 100-199 Errors possibly caused by unrecognized commands sent from the computer to the instrument.
+Error Code Number Possible Causes 100-199 Errors possibly caused by unrecognized commands being sent from the computer to the instrument.
 200-299 Errors probably due to a main board failure or an error in the firmware code.
 Most of these errors require the assistance of Technical Support.
 300-399 Instrument errors due to either a main board failure or other system failure.
 Most of these errors require the assistance of Technical Support.
 400-499 Errors caused by a motor motion failure.
 Most of these errors require the assistance of Technical Support.
 500-599 Errors due to failure or improper initialization of the instruments non-volatile memory (NVRAM).
 All of these errors require the assistance of Technical Support.

-Some errors are considered fatal if they are detected during power up.
-The instrument aborts the power up sequence and displays FATAL ERROR on the LCD panel.
+Some errors are considered fatal.
+If these errors are detected during power up, the instrument aborts the power up sequence and the SoftMax Pro Software displays FATAL ERROR if the software is connected to the instrument.